dragonestrio/shinobi-docker-updated/README.md

 | DB_DATABASE       | Name of the MySQL database to use.                   | `ccio`          |
 | SHINOBI_UPDATE    | Whether to pull updates from git when the container starts. | `false`      |

+#### Notes

+If you are not using a Linux OS for this, please add '#' to the first line of the following instructions inside of the codes.

 **Script Failing?
 Run this.**